annabush092/SyncedIn-frontend/README.md

 Priority:
-  done - refactor backend auth so JWT secret is only in the concerns file allow users to edit their profile - think of a good way to approach this
+  done - refactor backend auth so JWT secret is only in the concerns file done - allow users to edit their profile - think of a good way to approach this

 Not priority:

   Formatting!

+  Make an adapter file for all fetch actions
+  Move login actions to their own file

+  When you type in a route in the url, it does not go there- it instead just reroutes based on loadingPrep...

   Expand users so they have more information in backend Expand NewUserForm and EditUserForm so they're more comprehensive.

+  Catch error in frontend if server is down and sends any response besides 200...

+  have JWT auth control the rest of the fetch requests in App

+  When making an update in the backend (follow/unfollow, update, make new user), instead of re-fetching the user.list to update the store, do something less costly...

+Very not priority:
   Why does it take so long to follow/unfollow on the front-end?
-Can it not make the entire screen blink? (optimistic render) When a user follows another user, update both in the frontend (currently only the currentUser is updated in the frontend, even though both are updated in the backend- to see the full updates, you need to refresh the entire site)

-  Catch error in frontend if server is down and sends any response besides 200...

-Refactoring not priority:
-  have JWT auth control the rest of the fetch requests in App Make an adapter file for all fetch actions
-  Move login actions to their own file
-  Make readme's good- tell how to run/install, and exactly what the API returns for different requests Refactor so Profile renders a specifically filtered UserList (for following) and PostList Worth it to disconnect UserCard/PostCard from the store?
+Can it not make the entire screen blink? (optimistic render) Make readme's good- tell how to run/install, and exactly what the API returns for different requests Refactor so Profile renders a specifically filtered UserList (for following) and PostList Worth it to disconnect UserCard/PostCard from the store?
 Is it slowing me down at all?
   Protect params in backend (require/permit)
+  Make the user interface to change password more secure (have them type it twice) Make users enter their password to verify before making any changes to their profile.
+  Also allow a user to change their password

 /*
 Random stretch features: